team-hdnet/hdnet/README.md

 References
 ----------
 [1] S. Grün and S. Rotter.
 Analysis of parallel spike trains.
 Springer, 2010
 [2] G. Pipa, D. W. Wheeler, W. Singer, and D. Nikolić.
-NeuroXidence: reliable and efficient analysis of an excess or deficiency of joint-spike events..
+NeuroXidence: reliable and efficient analysis of an excess or deficiency of joint-spike events.
 Journal of Computational Neuroscience, 25(1):64–88, 2008.
 [3] D. Picado-Muiño, C. Borgelt, D. Berger, G. Gerstein, and S. Grün.
-Finding neural assemblies with frequent item set mining..
+Finding neural assemblies with frequent item set mining.
 Frontiers in neuroinformatics, 7(May):9, 2013.
 [4] V. Lopes-dos-Santos, S. Ribeiro, and A. B. L. Tort.
-Detecting cell assemblies in large neuronal populations..
+Detecting cell assemblies in large neuronal populations.
 Journal of Neuroscience Methods, 220(2):149–66, 2013.
 [5] K. S. Gansel and W. Singer.
-Detecting multineuronal temporal patterns in parallel spike trains..
+Detecting multineuronal temporal patterns in parallel spike trains.
 Frontiers in Neuroinformatics, 6(May):18, 2012.
 [6] M. Abeles and H. Bergman.
 Spatiotemporal firing patterns in the frontal cortex of behaving monkeys.
 Journal of Neurophysiology, 1993.
 [7] A. Arieli and D. Shoham.
 Coherent spatiotemporal patterns of ongoing activity revealed by real-time optical imaging coupled with single-unit recording in the cat visual cortex.
 Journal of Neurophysiology, 1995.

 Installing